 Capstone course required of all B.F.A.
-Art majors.
+Art majors taken the semester before ARTS 4081 Senior Exhibition.
 Prepares students for lives as working visual artists and graduate programs.
 Participants review and reflect on the integration into their professional lives critical and creative thinking skills and strategies.
 Students demonstrate competencies in the process and stages of working toward a cohesive body of work; writing an artist's statement; and preparation for advanced study.
 Taken the semester before ARTS 4081 Senior Exhibition.
 Fee.